 Instead of guessing, calculate your personalized savings goal.
 In general, your specific goal depends on your life expectancy, projected retirement lifestyle and current spending and savings habits.
 Review these factors as you decide exactly how much money to save.

-4. Plan, Prioritize and Protect
+4. Plan, prioritize and protect your investments

 No matter where you’re at on your retirement savings journey, it’s easy to feel overwhelmed as you think about how much money you should save.
 The three Ps of retirement savings - plan, prioritize and protect - help you confidently achieve your goals.

 Plan: Many experts suggest that you save 15 percent of your annual income for retirement.
 However, your needs may vary.
-Your customized savings plan outlines your retirement goals and includes specific details such as how money you really need to save and the types of retirement accounts that offer maximum yields.
+Your customized savings plan outlines your retirement goals and includes specific details such as how much money you really need to save and the types of retirement accounts that offer maximum yields.

 Prioritize: You may love shiny toys or have a family to support, but you also need to prioritize your future.
 Consider ways you can cut expenses or increase your income now as you prioritize retirement savings in your budget.